Resources for

 $5,000-$100,000

-EPA Long Island Sound Study announced the second round of this Environmental Justice program focused on the Long Island Sound watershed area within New York and Connecticut.
-The purpose of the Long Island Sound Community Impact Fund (LISCIF) is to provide technical and financial assistance to communities with environmental justice concerns to address environmental issues and improve the quality and accessibility of the Long Island Sound.
+EPA Long Island Sound Study announced the second round of this program focused on the Long Island Sound watershed area within New York and Connecticut.
+The purpose of the Long Island Sound Community Impact Fund (LISCIF) is to provide technical and financial assistance to communities to address environmental issues and improve the quality and accessibility of the Long Island Sound.
 Technical assistance will be provided through LISCIF and is available to communities/organizations even if one does not submit a funding proposal.

 $5,000-$100,000

-EPA Long Island Sound Study announced the second round of this Environmental Justice program focused on the Long Island Sound watershed area within New York and Connecticut.
-The purpose of the Long Island Sound Community Impact Fund (LISCIF) is to provide technical and financial assistance to communities with environmental justice concerns to address environmental issues and improve the quality and accessibility of the Long Island Sound.
+EPA Long Island Sound Study announced the second round of this program focused on the Long Island Sound watershed area within New York and Connecticut.
+The purpose of the Long Island Sound Community Impact Fund (LISCIF) is to provide technical and financial assistance to communities to address environmental issues and improve the quality and accessibility of the Long Island Sound.
 Technical assistance will be provided through LISCIF and is available to communities/organizations even if one does not submit a funding proposal.

 $30,000 - $60,000

-The Five Star and Urban Waters Restoration grant program seeks to develop community capacity to sustain local natural resources for future generations by providing modest financial assistance to diverse local partnerships focused on improving water quality, watersheds and the species and habitats they support.
+NFWF is soliciting proposals through the Five Star and Urban Waters Restoration Grant Program.
+This program seeks to develop community capacity to sustain local natural resources for future generations by providing modest financial assistance to diverse local partnerships focused on improving water quality, watersheds and the species and habitats they support.
+Approximately $2.5 million in grant funding is available.

 $30,000 - $60,000

-The Five Star and Urban Waters Restoration grant program seeks to develop community capacity to sustain local natural resources for future generations by providing modest financial assistance to diverse local partnerships focused on improving water quality, watersheds and the species and habitats they support.
+NFWF is soliciting proposals through the Five Star and Urban Waters Restoration Grant Program.
+This program seeks to develop community capacity to sustain local natural resources for future generations by providing modest financial assistance to diverse local partnerships focused on improving water quality, watersheds and the species and habitats they support.
+Approximately $2.5 million in grant funding is available.

 Funding